Automate EC2 instances resize with AWS Ops Automator

 EC2 instance

-If you find yourself in a situation where you have to automate EC2 instance type change (vertical scaling) or create an EBS snapshot at specific time or time-based interval, then AWS Ops Automator might be the perfect solution for you.
+If you find yourself in a situation where you have to automate EC2 instances type change (vertical scaling) or create an EBS snapshot at specific time or time-based interval, then AWS Ops Automator might be the perfect solution for you.
 While the feature list of this tool isn’t impressively long, the AWS Ops Automator is a perfect tool to automate some of the simple, boring tasks that you’re probably performing manually anyway.

-The Ops Automator is primarily designed to automate tasks that revolve around EC2 instances.
+The AWS Ops Automator is primarily designed to automate tasks that revolve around EC2 instances.
 The tool’s main features are:

 • Schedule automated EC2 instance type change